RosariaCDiLauro/psychographic-profiling-framework/README.md

 3. **Personality trait aggregation at user and group level**
 4. **Subreddit (context) extraction**
 5. **Psychographic cluster computation**
-6. **Vulnerability scoring**
+6. **Susceptibility modeling**
 7. **Interpretation and reporting**

-Each step transforms raw textual signals into **structured psychological indicators** that can be used to reason about targeting potential.
+Each step transforms raw textual signals into **structured psychological indicators** that support analytical reasoning about influence exposure dynamics in digital environments.

 ---